jovandeginste/workout-tracker/README.md

 The binary contains all assets to serve a web interface, through which you can upload your GPX files, visualize your tracks and see their statistics and graphs.
 The web interface is multi-user (with simple authentication form, session cookies and JWT tokens).
+A new account can be registered through a registration form, but are inactive by default.
+An admin user can activate (or edit, delete) accounts.
 The storage is a single SQLite database.

 ## What technologies are used